 If you are like most American families, you have family members who are living much longer lives.
 Longevity is not necessarily a bad thing, but it does dramatically increase a person's risk of needing long-term care services and supports.
-With a growing economy and record low unemployment, this is a combination which will directly impact your future retirement and the costs and burdens associated with long-term care.
+With a growing economy and record low unemployment, this is a combination that will directly impact your future retirement and the costs and burdens associated with long-term care.

 You have read the headlines.
 Polls show people are feeling good about how the nation's economy has been performing in the past year and a half.
-This has resulted in record low unemployment and job openings are at a record high.
+The economy is recording low unemployment, and job openings are at a record high.

 There will be 78 million people 65 years or older by 2035, compared with 76.4 million under the age of 18, according to the Census Bureau.
 By 2030, all baby boomers will be older than age 65.
 With advances in medical science, this creates a perfect storm.
 More people will need help with activities of daily living (things like bathing, eating, dressing, bathroom needs, etc.) or even supervision due to cognitive decline.
 With an ever-increasing demand for services and fewer people to provide these services, the costs of long-term care will continue to grow.

 The costs of long-term care services and supports haven't gone up as fast as some other sectors in health care.
 But experts suggest as people continue to live longer, the demand for these services is outpacing the labor supply.
-Historically low unemployment with an ever-growing economy is also increasing the prices of this care which are labor intensive.
+Historically low unemployment with an ever-growing economy is also increasing the prices of this care, which are labor-intensive.

 Genworth, one of the nation’s leading insurance companies which provide Long-Term Care Insurance products, cites several factors in the increased cost of care services.
 These include:

 - Shortage of skilled workers.
 Genworth says the demand is outpacing the availability of providers.
-There are not enough workers to fill these roles compared to the huge increases in the number of people who require extended care.
+There are not enough workers to fill these roles compared to the vast increases in the number of people who require extended care.
 These caregivers know they can demand more, and companies are willing to pay more for the best workers.
 Also, fewer caregivers mean more overtime, which means consumers pay more for care.

 - Higher minimum wages.
-The higher payroll along with changes in overtime pay rules places additional pressure on the bottom-line of many healthcare agencies in many states This increased cost of labor is hitting American families who require these care services.
+The higher payroll, along with changes in overtime pay rules, places additional pressure on the bottom-line of many healthcare agencies in many states.
+This increased cost of labor is hitting American families who require these care services.

 - Difficulty attracting and retaining qualified workers.
 The expanding job market provides more job opportunities at higher pay.
 The role of a caregiver is a hard job and traditionally provides lower pay.
 Pay for these positions is increasing to counter the better job market.

 - Growing occurrence of Alzheimer's Diseaseand other dementias.
 Longevity is bringing a higher rate of those who suffer from cognitive decline.
 Supervision services for those with various forms of dementia often require more specialized care – and thus higher hourly wages.
-As more people live to older ages, the amount of the population who have cognitive decline increase substantially.
+As more people live to older ages, the amount of the population, who have cognitive decline increase substantially.

 - Many aging Americans require specialized care services.
-Since many people don't have Long-Term Care Insurance they wait too long to receive professional care.
-By then, there needs have progressed requiring more specialized services.
+Since many people don't have Long-Term Care Insurance, they wait too long to receive professional care.
+By then, there needs have progressed, requiring more specialized services.
 More intensive levels of long-term care services and supports care are more expensive.

-This means planning for the financial costs and burdens of longevity is becoming an even bigger part of a family’s overall retirement plan.
+The ever-growing cost of long-term care services means planning for the financial costs and burdens of longevity is becoming an even more significant part of a family’s overall retirement plan.
 With a Long-Term Care insurance policy, a family will have tax-free resources to provide you with your choice of quality care in the setting you desire, either at home or in a facility.

 Generally, most policies provide an option for inflation protection.
-This way your benefits increase each year.
+This way, your benefits increase each year.
 Usually, the premium remains level even though benefits increase.
-Some plans provide for “future increase options”.
+Some plans provide for “future increase options.”
 With that option, your premium would increase if you elect to take an increased benefit.

-The LTC NEWS MAP also has the cost of care but also includes information on available tax incentives, partnership availability and other state-specific information.
+The LTC NEWS MAP also has the cost of care but also includes information on available tax incentives, partnership availability, and other state-specific information.
 You can find the LTC NEWS MAP by clicking here.

-Long-Term Care Insurance is very affordable for most people, but experts suggest speaking with a Long-Term Care Insurance specialist who works with the major companies.
+Long-Term Care Insurance is very affordable for most people, but experts suggest speaking with a Long-Term Care Insurance specialist who works with the major insurance companies.
 They should have a complete understanding of policy features, underwriting, partnership benefits, policy design, and claims.